How Do I Pay Employee Advances?

 2. Pay the advance in a payroll to the employee.

-Once you have added the “Advance” Money Code, you will use this to pay the advance when you run the payroll.
+Once you have added the “Advance” Money Type, you will use this to pay the advance when you run the payroll.
 Note: If you are paying the advance to the employee by itself without other earnings, be sure to skip any voluntary deductions that are scheduled to come out.
 This will ensure that the full amount of the payroll advance is paid to the employee.

 - Enter the amount of the advance.